-Biscoff cookie butter spread is a jarred treat that's nearly identical to creamy peanut butter in texture.
-That's where the similarity ends, though.
+Biscoff cookie butter spread is a jarred treat that’s nearly identical to creamy peanut butter in texture.
+Instead of nuts, it’s made by blending spiced Belgian Biscoff cookies with sugar, oil, and flour to create a magically creamy, caramel-and-spice spread.

 If you like Lotus Biscoff cookie butter spread, you'll also enjoy these fudgy biscoff blondies.
-And for more spiced cookies, try these lebkuchen-like German spice bar cookies and rich, chewy chocolate gingerbread cookies.
+And for more spiced cookies, try these lebkuchen-like German spice bar cookies or rich, chewy chocolate gingerbread cookies.

 Ingredients